-As most gases, the solubility is influenced by temperature.
+Like most gases, the solubility is influenced by temperature.
 As the temperature decreases, more CO2can dissolve in water, and this can be demonstrated in carbonated beverages (which "out-gas" as they warm up).
-CO2 is more soluble in water than oxygen; substantialy so (just see these temperature vs solubility graphs pirated from engineeringtoolbox.com).
+CO2 is more soluble in water than oxygen; substantially so (just see these temperature -vs-solubility graphs pirated from engineeringtoolbox.com).

 At 37°C, in every litre of pure water one can find perhaps 1g of dissolved CO2, and about 0.033g of O2.

 Other gaseous dioxides probably belong in this category, but it is not particularly meaningful to treat them as the chemical relatives of CO2.
 Their chemical properties are starkly different.
 NO2 is also a molecule which features two double-bonded oxygen atoms, but its bonds are at an angle, and it has an unpaired electron which makes it a free radical.
 Like sulfur dioxide (SO2) it is a pungent-smelling toxic gas.
 It is fair to say that chemically CO2 is without peer.